 NWB Bank's supply chain risk is twofold.
 First, NWB Bank is part of a chain of more than 120 European banks under the supervision of the ECB within the framework of the European Single Supervisory Mechanism (SSM).
 As a result, the chain of banks is a system with its own risks over which NWB Bank, as one element, has only minor influence, unlike the institutions considered to be banks of systemic importance.
-Second is the value chain of which NWB Bank forms part (see the Value Chain on page 37).
+Second is the value chain of which NWB Bank forms part.
 This is a clear illustration of how NWB Bank uses its organisation to influence social and environmental aspects concerning its clients, can limit associated risks and is transparent in how it does so through its disclosure.